dennys246/BOLDnet/README.md

-# NeuroNet
+# BOLDnet
-This repository contains the source code for NeuroNet used for building and training AI on NeuroImaging data previously known as KleinNet.
+This repository contains the source code for BOLDnet used for building and training AI on NeuroImaging data previously known as KleinNet.
 This tool can be used on any fMRI data collected on regression or classification tasks and is compatable with all BIDS formatted data to rapidly load in data and start training an AI in as little as 7 lines of code.
-NeuroNet at it's core is a TensorFlow wrapper that is entirely customizable to the task at hand with a tried and tested default convolutional neural network structure based off the paper (add citation).
+BOLDnet at it's core is a TensorFlow wrapper that is entirely customizable to the task at hand with a tried and tested default convolutional neural network structure based off the paper (add citation).
 The tool incorperates modern neural network architecture's like attention mechanism's and mulit-scalar pooling to learn intricate non-learner spatial relationships in your data.
 Heatmaps and experimental multi-voxel pattern analysis allow for us to gain insight into the hidden layers of the model and the important patterns the model finds useful for predicting!

 <img width="577" alt="image" src="https://github.com/user-attachments/assets/0c4b9833-34f3-438b-bdec-e50b92ee62ba" />

-# How to train NeuroNet on your NeuroImaging data
+# How to train BOLDnet on your NeuroImaging data
-To run NeuroNet first import the library and initialize a model...
+To run BOLDnet first import the library and initialize a model...

 ```
-import neuronet as nn
+import BOLDnet as nn

-net = nn.NeuroNet()
+net = nn.BOLDnet()
 ```

 Once TensorFlow and your default model builder has initialized, you now need to orient your model to you dataset.
 You can do this by calling the net.orient() function which takes three argumentsl; your BIDS compliant folder containing your neuroimaging data, your BOLD file identifier and your label file identifier.